platformsh/platformsh-docs/docs/src/development/local/lando.md

 By default, when accessing your local Lando sites through `https` you get an error message in your browser.
 This is expected behavior:

-> Lando uses its own Certificate Authority (CA) to sign the certificates for each service and to ensure that these certs are trusted on our internal Lando network.
+> Lando uses its own Certificate Authority (CA) to sign the certificates for each service and to ensure that these certs are trusted on the internal Lando network.
-However, while Lando will automatically trust this CA internally it is up to you to trust it on your host machine.
-Doing so will alleviate browser warnings regarding the certificates issued.
+However, while Lando will automatically trust this CA internally it's up to you to trust it on your host machine.
+Doing so alleviates browser warnings regarding the certificates issued.

 Find out how to solve it in [Lando's Blog](https://lando.dev/blog/2020/03/20/_5-things-to-do-after-you-install-lando/).